flayerlabs/xmtp-flaunchy/SYSTEM_ARCHITECTURE.md

 - **Groups not appearing**: Verify automatic group creation during coin launch
 - **Coins missing after launch**: Check if `addCoinToAllGroupMembers` is being called
 - **Live data not persisting**: Verify enriched state is being saved back to storage
+- **Progress state corrupted**: Check if coinLaunchProgress is being properly updated

 Each diagram provides the logical flow to trace through when investigating specific types of issues.
+The new attachment-only message handling system provides comprehensive protection against data loss during coin launch data collection.